Back in February, Will and I headed to Ukraine to visit Chernobyl and Pripyat.

 A major historic event took place in Chernobyl on 26th April 1986, and it needs to be remembered.

-31 people died as a direct result of the Chernobyl disaster.
-Most of these were firemen who gave their lives to contain the radiation.
+31 people died as a direct result of the Chernobyl blast, not including the fireman who gave their lives helping to contain the radiation.
 In addition, untold numbers were affected following the settling of radioactive dust afterwards, its effects still undefined.

 We filmed a fair amount of content whilst we were there, but not everything.
 Chernobyl and the ghost town Pripyat is a place that needs to be fully appreciated for what it is, rather than filmed non-stop.
 I’m glad we got some footage, but I’m even more glad we experienced it.